Aetna Logo

 Aetna is a direct descendant of the insurance company of the same name that opened in the early 1800s.
 The foundation for the modern brand was laid in 1850 when the parent organization established a life insurance fund.
 In 1853, that division became independent.
 The executives decided not to change the name so as not to lose consumer confidence.
 It was inspired by the stratovolcano Aetna on the east coast of Sicily.
 It is the highest volcano in Europe, and in the 1800s, it was also the most active.

-During the economic crisis, the company was wanted to be liquidated, but this was avoided.
-In 1856 its annual income exceeded one million dollars.
+During the economic crisis, the company was to be liquidated, but this was avoided.
+In 1856, its annual income exceeded $1 million.
 Thanks to its financial stability, it changed its strategy and greatly expanded its services.
-In 1899 Aetna was one of the first to begin insuring not only people’s lives but also their health.
-Later it gave bonds to build the Manhattan Project, the United Nations headquarters, and to rebuild the Statue of Liberty.
+In 1899, Aetna was one of the first to begin insuring not only people’s lives but also their health.
+Later, it gave bonds to build the Manhattan Project, the United Nations headquarters, and to rebuild the Statue of Liberty.

 A company-wide reorganization helped it adjust to changing market standards.
-This process was accompanied by a constant renewal of its identity, which was also up-to-date.
+This process was accompanied by a constant renewal of its identity, which was also up to date.
 Thus, Aetna had no fewer than eight logos.
-They were used in different eras – from the middle of the century before last to the present time.
-Like all the others, the current version contains the name of the brand but differs in its original design.
+They were used in different eras, from the mid-20th century to the present time.
+Like all the others, the current version contains the brand’s name but differs in its original design.

 1853 – 1908